trrtle/TurtleMVC/README.md

 Each of these components are built to handle a specific tasks of an application.
 MVC is one of the most used web development frameworks to create scalable and extensible projects.

+### <a name="view">View</a>
+The View component is used for all the UI logic of the application.
+This component is what the users sees and interacts with.

+### <a name="controller">Controller</a>
+The controller is the middle man.
+It controls which view will be loaded and the kind of data is being send with it.

 ### <a name="model">Model</a>

-The Model component corresponds to all the data-related logic that the user works with.
-This can represent either the data that is being transferred between the View and Controller components or any other business logic-related data.
-For example, a Customer object will retrieve the customer information from the database, manipulate it and update it data back to the database or use it to render data.
+The model component handels all the data related logic that the user works with.
+For example, a user object wil retrieve all the user information from the database, manipulate it and update it back to the database or use it to render data.